 - Іnformation About the Authors

 We draw particular attention of authors to the importance of carefully preparing title, keywords and abstract, as these elements are indicators of the manuscript content in the bibliographic database and search engines.
 Besides, authors should carefully prepare their affiliations and personal information as it affects further indexing.

 Title Page.
-The Title Page should contain the full title of the paper, full names of authors, affiliations, and e-mail of the author responsible for correspondence.
+The Title Page should contain the title of the paper, full names of authors, affiliations, and contact details of the author responsible for correspondence.

 We strongly recommend the title should be informative, specific to the paper, yet concise (75 characters or less).
 Avoid specialist abbreviations and non-standard acronyms.
 Words should not be capitalized.

 NB!
 According to the order of the formation of the List of scientific publications of Ukraine, all specified information must be provided fully and reliably!

 Abstract.
 Ukrainian and English abstracts should be no less than 1.800 characters (250 words), including keywords.
 Each abstract should be preceded by the title of the manuscript, full names of authors and affiliations, as well as ORCID identifiers, all being indicated in the corresponding language.

 The abstract should contain three paragraphs.
 The abstract should give the idea of the basic content of the paper and stay the Objective(s) of the study, basic methods (selection of study subjects or laboratory animals; observation and analytical methods), main results (giving specific data and their statistical significance, if possible) and the principal conclusion.
 Novelty and relevance of the study should be indicated.